SGL-UT/gnsstk/PYTHON.md

 ---------

 * Introduction
-* Building and Installing the Python GPSTk
+* Building and Installing the Python GNSSTk
 * About the Python Bindings
 * A Note on Python Versions
 * Package Organization